Mary Jane Kelly: Discovery

-Bowyer ran to report his discovery to McCarthy, who first verified his claims, then instructed Bowyer to inform the Commercial Street Police Station.
-Bowyer ran to the police station, stammering the words: "Another one.
+Bowyer ran to report his discovery to McCarthy, who verified his account and told him to inform the Commercial Street Police Station.
+Bowyer ran to the station, stammering: "Another one.
 Jack the Ripper.
 Awful.
 [John] McCarthy sent me" to Inspector Walter Beck.
-Beck accompanied Bowyer to Miller's Court, and immediately requested the assistance of police surgeon George Bagster Phillips.
+Beck accompanied Bowyer to Miller's Court and immediately requested the assistance of police surgeon George Bagster Phillips.
 (Note: Three further doctors–Thomas Bond, Frederick Gordon Brown, and John Reese Gabe–also attended the crime scene to assist Phillips.)
-He also gave orders preventing any individuals from entering or exiting the yard.
-Beck also arranged for news of the murder to be telegraphed to Scotland Yard, and requested the assistance of bloodhounds.
-The scene was attended by Superintendent Thomas Arnold and Inspector Edmund Reid from Whitechapel's H Division, as well as Frederick Abberline and Robert Anderson from Scotland Yard, who arrived at the crime scene between 11:30 a.m. and 1 p.m.
+He also ordered that no one enter or leave the yard, arranged for news of the murder to be telegraphed to Scotland Yard, and requested bloodhounds.
+Superintendent Thomas Arnold and Inspector Edmund Reid from Whitechapel's H Division, as well as Frederick Abberline and Robert Anderson from Scotland Yard, attended the scene between 11:30 am and 1 pm.
 (Note: The delay in the police entering Kelly's room after Thomas Bowyer had reported the murder at the Commercial Street Police Station was due to the fact the Commissioner of the Metropolitan Police, Sir Charles Warren, had also considered using bloodhounds to try to trace the killer and thus did not want the crime scene disturbed until tracker dogs could be brought to the scene.)

 News of the discovery of another Ripper victim spread rapidly throughout the East End.
-Crowds estimated to number over 1,000 gathered at each end of Dorset Street, with many members of the public voicing their frustration and indignation at the news.
+Crowds estimated to number more than 1,000 gathered at each end of Dorset Street, with many members of the public expressing frustration and indignation.